 Frequently Asked Questions

-What’s the best electric mountain bike in the UK for 2026?
+What is the best electric mountain bike in the UK for 2026?

-Are lightweight e-MTBs worth it?
+Are lightweight eMTBs worth it?

-What makes an e-MTB legal in the UK?
+Is an eMTB legal in the UK?